Ulster Farmers' Union's Story

 Trent has planted trees on his farm to sequester and store carbon on his farm.
 The trees will take in more and more carbon as they grow to help offset emissions from his farm.
 Likewise, Trent has allowed the hedgerows on his farm to grow taller and wider.

-Trent has also included renewable energy on his farm, he has 80 solar panels which provide a third of the farms energy.
+Trent has also included renewable energy on his farm, he has 80 solar panels which provide a third of the farm's energy.
 He also has a wood chip burner which provides heat and water for his house.
 He is already thinking of the next steps to reduce emissions from his farm, by wanting to install a wind turbine to generate more renewable electricity.

 All these systems offer effective steps that farmers can take to reduce energy consumption, increase sequestration rates and help to make farming more efficient and environmentally friendly.

 This initiative has been an interesting one to look at.
-As a business, we did in depth research into the methods of slurry spreading and what we could do for the environment.
-We found good information from both studies online and from other farmers experiences discussed in farming groups.
-Some organisations that I have come across and have found helpful in providing advice for farming and the environment include grassroots and Ulster Farmers Union, these have been very informative and bring across ideas that perhaps you wouldn’t normally think off.
+As a business, we did in-depth research into the methods of slurry spreading and what we could do for the environment.
+We found good information from both studies online and from other farmers' experiences discussed in farming groups.
+Some organisations that I have come across and have found helpful in providing advice for farming and the environment include grassroots and Ulster Farmers Union, these have been very informative and bring across ideas that perhaps you wouldn’t normally think of.
 After a business trip to England looking at the benefits of planting native trees and the importance they have on the environment, this was a very helpful way to highlight the benefits of planting these on our farm.

-As a farm, we have been working closely with the local Young Farmers clubs to spread the awareness of my initiative and highlight the importance of putting measures into place to help the environment as farmers.
+As a farm, we have been working closely with the local Young Farmers clubs to spread awareness of my initiative and highlight the importance of putting measures into place to help the environment as farmers.
 It is a hard initiative to always follow when things are busy on the farm but what I have learnt is that if you take that extra bit of time to do things properly and be more conscious of what you’re doing, you know you’re doing your part for the environment.